-- v.
-Engaging in computer abuse, including, but not limited to, violation of: - 1.
-University Policy 302, Web Communications; - 2.
-University Policy 303, Network Security; - 3.
-University Policy 304, Electronic Communication Systems; - 4.
-University Policy 307, Responsible Use of University Computing and Electronic Communication Resources; - 5.
-University Policy 601.14, Proprietary Software; or - 6.
-University Policy 311, Data and Information Access and Security and its related University Policies 311.1 through 311.9. - w.
-Gambling for money or other things of value, except as permitted by law.
+- 1. Public Disturbance Engaging in disorderly conduct, such as fighting, threatening behavior, public disturbance, or drunk and disorderly conduct. - 2.
+Disruption of Classroom Environment Engaging in conduct, such as loud, aggressive, or combative behavior, that disrupts or interferes with the normal functions of a class, including, but not limited to, failure to conform to the instructor's announced expectations for classroom decorum.
+Disruptive conduct also includes use of cell phones or other electronic devices for voice or text communication in class, unless permitted by the instructor.
+(A Student who persists in disruptive conduct as described of this Code is subject to Interim Suspension set forth in Chapter 10, Section III of this Code.) - t.
+Hazing Engaging in Hazing, as defined by University Policy 405, Hazing. - u.
+[Intentionally omitted for continuity in record-keeping.] - v.
+Computer Abuse Engaging in computer abuse, including, but not limited to, violation of University Policy 302, Web Communications; Standard for Communications Security; University Policy 304, Electronic Communication Systems; Standard for Responsible Use; University Policy 601.14, Proprietary Software; or University Policy 311, Data and Information Access and Security and its related supplemental University Policies 311.2 through 311.9. - w.
+Gambling Gambling for money or other things of value, except as permitted by law.
 Prohibited gambling includes, but is not limited to, betting on, wagering on, or selling pools on any athletic or other competitive event; possessing any card, book, or other device (including that which uses the Internet) for registering bets; or bookmaking in connection with betting. - x.
-Presence during any conduct prohibited by this Code that condones, supports, or encourages such prohibited conduct.
+Presence During Prohibited Conduct Being present during any conduct by another person that is prohibited by this Code that condones, supports, or encourages such prohibited conduct.
 Students who are present during a violation of this Code are expected to remove themselves from the situation and are encouraged to report the violation to a University official. - y.
-Commission of an act, or an attempt to commit an act, that violates state or federal law or local ordinances that is not otherwise a violation of this Code.
+Violation of Law Committing an act, attempting to commit an act, or assisting another in committing an act that violates state or federal law or local ordinances that is not otherwise a violation of this Code.
 Such acts will be adjudicated as if they are violations of this Code.
-The University reserves the right to proceed with a hearing and the possible imposition of a sanction under this Code prior to, concurrent with, or subsequent to, civil litigation, criminal arrest, and/or criminal prosecution as set forth in Chapter 4, Section III of this Code.
+The University reserves the right to proceed with a hearing and the possible imposition of a sanction under this Code prior to, concurrent with, or subsequent to, civil litigation, criminal arrest, and/or criminal prosecution as set forth in Chapter 4, Section III of this Code. - z.
+Retaliation Retaliating against a person who has engaged in protected activity, including but not limited to reporting an alleged violation, providing a statement or testimony as a witness in a Conduct Procedure, or participating in an investigation into an alleged violation of this Code.
+Retaliatory acts may include threats, intimidation, coercion, or harassment and will be investigated and processed separately from the original Code violation(s) that are the subject of the Retaliation.